r-m-c-d/Moon/about/index.md

 ## CV & projects portfolio showcase
 Obviously, since I'm ~~actively searching right now~~ not looking for job opportunities :-)
-Still, you may want to have a look at my [projects & portfolio page](https://r-m-c-d.github.io/projects/).
+Still, you may want to have a look at my [projects & portfolio page](https://r-m-c-d.github.io/projects/) and see some recommendations further down this page.

 ## Articles about